-Nancy Gard McGehee has been appointed head of the Department of Hospitality and Tourism Management in the Pamplin College of Business.
+Nancy Gard McGehee named head of Department of Hospitality and Tourism Management

 A faculty member at Virginia Tech since 2001, McGehee conducts research on rural tourism development and volunteer tourism management.

 She is among the top 5 to 10 percent of scholars worldwide in these two areas, based on citations of her work, and was recently recognized for her accomplishments with the university’s 2014 Alumni Award for Excellence in International Research.

 Her two decades of research in rural tourism development have included work in sustainable enterprise and innovation in tourism.
 She is particularly interested in the role of social capital as a catalyst for the cultivation and success of other forms of capital in rural tourism development.